-- an upper-division program offered for registered nurses who enroll in an accelerated degree completion program (both in class and online, College of Adult Professional Studies) - a pre-licensure BSN program offered both in a traditional format (College of Undergraduate Studies) and as a second degree, accelerated B.S.N. for students who have already achieved a bachelor's degree in another field.
+- an upper-division program offered for registered nurses who enroll in an accelerated degree completion program (both in class and online) - a pre-licensure BSN program offered in the following formats: - traditional format; - as a second degree, accelerated B.S.N. for students who have already achieved a bachelor's degree in another field; and - o as an LPN to BSN track offered for licensed professional nurses seeking to achieve a bachelor's degree.